disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 ### Task 2 - Log in as Pradeep to Forms to trigger activity

+In this task, you will log in to Microsoft Forms as Pradeep Gupta to trigger activity, ensuring the account access is monitored.

 1. Launch a new InPrivate browsing window and browse to [https://forms.microsoft.com](https://forms.microsoft.com).

 1. Select **Sign in** and log in as Pradeep Gupta.